pallets-eco/flask-sqlalchemy/docs/index.rst

 >>> db.session.add(guest)
 >>> db.session.commit()

 And how do you get the data back?
-Easy as pie:
+Firstly, because we are not inside the WSGI application, but using the Python shell we are missing the request context that is required for accessing the query method for models.
+So lets set up a dummy request context for our shell:

+>>> from yourapplication import app
+>>> app.test_request_context().push()

+And now, accessing the data in database is easy as a pie:

 >>> users = User.query.all()
 [<User u'admin'>, <User u'guest'>]